yazgoo/umberbar/README.md

 You need alacritty installed and in your path (this project will run alacritty)

+You also need nerd fonts for logos and most themes to work.

 ## using it

 umberbar is used/configured in rust, here is how to use it: